-2. (a) In addition to the works specified in Section 8 which are covered by this application and which are to be provided and maintained by entities to be designated by the Government of Canada and the Government of the United States of America, Canada will construct, maintain and operate all such works as may be necessary to provide and maintain a deep waterway between the Port of Montreal and Lake Erie;

-(b) Such deep waterway will be provided as nearly as possible concurrently with the completion of the power development works in the International Rapids Section as described in this application; and the Joint Board of Engineers, dated November 16, 1926, such deep waterway will afford a controlling channel depth of 27 feet with locks approximately 800 feet long, 80 feet wide and 30 feet over the sills.
+- a.
+That, in addition to the works specified in section 8 which are covered by this Application and which are to be constructed by entities to be designated by the Government of the United States and the Government of Canada, Canada will construct, maintain, and operate all such works as may be necessary to provide and maintain a deep waterway between the Port of Montreal and Lake Erie; - b.
+That such deep waterway will be provided as nearly as possible concurrently with the completion of the power development works in the International Rapids Section as described in this Application; and c.
+That, in accordance with the standards contained in the proposed Agreement between Canada and the United States for the development of navigation and power in the Great Lakes-St. Lawrence Basin, signed March 19, 1941, and the specifications of the Joint Board of Engineers, dated November 16, 1926, such deep waterway will afford a controlling channel depth of 27 feet, with locks approximately 800 feet long, 80 feet wide, and 30 feet over the sills.